csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_02_Parkinsons.md

 - **Pathological Features**:
    - Presence of **Lewy bodies**: abnormal protein deposits
    - Neuroinflammation and mitochondrial dysfunction.
+   - When a protein gets misfolded, it leads to further cell death.
+These appears in the substantia nigra and in other brain regions, as well.
+(Symptoms are similar to Lewy body dementias, but not identical)
 - **Key Concept**: Loss of ~70-80% of dopaminergic neurons before motor symptoms appear.

 <a